danielrcollins1/OED-Expanded/gameplay.md

 **Grappling**: Roll a melee attack, if succesful, then opposed Strength checks (d6 + Str bonus; equal to 1/2 HD for monsters).
 Failure means the target can act normally, success means the target is immobilized, or pushed up to ten feet.
 The target must win a Strength check on their turn to break free.

+**Subdual Attacks**: Blunt, wooden weapons can optionally be used to attack for nonlethal damage (knockout at 0 hit points); damage from critical hits becomes lethal (regardless of user intent).

 ### Death and Healing

 **Zero Hit Points**: When a character reaches or goes below 0 hit